wsmr9/order-management-service-interview/README.md

 This command will start the following services:
 - **Postgres Database**: Hosts the database for the application.
 - **PgAmdin**: Provides a web interface for database management.
-- **Order Management Service**: The backend service for managing product data.
+- **Order Management Service**: The backend service for managing order data.

 Verifying the Installation
 --------------------------

-To verify that your backend is set up correctly, navigate to the following URL, which will access the Product Catalog Service and display the products:
+To verify that your backend is set up correctly, navigate to the following URL, which will access the Order Management Service and display the orders:

 ```bash
     http://localhost:[PORT]/orders